 Estamos muy agradecidas por tu ayuda.
 (We’re very thankful for your help. — female speakers, informal)

 The noun agradecimiento (gratitude) is typically only used in rather formal contexts.
 It tends to be part of the expressions mostrar agradecimiento (to show gratitude) and en/como señal/muestra de agradecimiento (as a token of gratitude).

 Quiero mostrarles mi agradecimiento a todos los voluntarios.
 (I want to show my gratitude to all the volunteers.)

 Le envió flores como señal de agradecimiento.
 (He sent her flowers as a token of gratitude.)

 The verb apreciar is a regular verb you can use when you want to say a bit more than just a simple “thank you.”
 It’s followed by what you’re thankful for or what you appreciate:

 Aprecio mucho tu honestidad.
 (I really appreciate your honesty.)

-Aprecio que hayas venido a verme.
-(I appreciate your having come to see me.)
+Apreciamos que hayas venido a vernos.
+(We appreciate you coming to see us.)